GithubSherlock/Test_project/README.md

 ##### matplotlib

-The last Python program in this project requires the use of the library [matplotlib](https://matplotlib.org/stable/index.html) to display the frame animation of pedestrian 's trajectory, finally save a animation file as gif in `./output/`.
+The last Python program in this project requires the use of the library [matplotlib](https://matplotlib.org/stable/index.html) to display the frame animation of the pedestrian's trajectory, finally save an animation file as a gif in `./output/`.

 ```shell
 pip3 install matplotlib